This item is 4 years and 11 months old; some content may no longer be current.

 * Four to eight weeks is the recommended duration of PPI treatment for GORD, however, three months has been selected pragmatically for this audit to allow sufficient time for patients that are continuing PPI treatment for longer than eight weeks to have had a review.

-All patients within the practice who have been taking omeprazole for longer than three months are eligible for this audit.
+All patients who have been taking a PPI for longer than three months are eligible for this audit.

 You will need to have a system in place that allows you to identify eligible patients.
 Many practices will be able to identify patients by running a ‘query’ through their PMS.
-Identify all patients who have received a prescription for omeprazole in the last 12 months and then select those who have been taking it for longer than three months.
+Identify all patients who have received a prescription for a PPI, i.e. omeprazole, pantoprazole or lansoprazole, in the last 12 months and then select those who have been taking it for longer than three months.

 Sample size